TO UPGRADE ANY IMPORTANT MEETING, MEDIA APPEARANCE OR VIDEO, GENE RANDALL AND HIS TEAM MAY BE THE ANSWER.

 At a U.S. Chamber of Commerce issues-luncheon in Washington, the assignment was moderating an influentialÂ panel focused on the BP oil spill and its ramifications for U-S energy policy.Â In San Francisco, the focus fell on the North American meeting ofÂ COLAS, world leader in road construction and maintenance.
 Using a talk-show format, Gene anchored a three-hour workshop promoting a corporate commitment to a culture of continuous improvement and the need to embrace change to drive future growth and profitability.
 Randall, for two consecutive years, led high-powered panels on U.S foreign trade for the U.S Commerce Department and the District Export Council (Tampa and Palm Springs).
 He also served as Emcee.

 At National Harbour, Randall hosted panels on E-commerce for the Industry Data Exchange Association.

-At a National Electrical Manufacturers Association meeting, he guided a discussion of the testing and standardization of electrical products in the global marketplace; NEMA’s Al Skolnick:“.. the panelists were all positive and appreciated your approach”.
+For the National Electrical Manufacturers Association, he guided an analysis of often perplexing rules for testing and standardization of electrical products in the global marketplace.